filmor/ierl/README.md

 `ierl` is a command line tool based on [erlang-jupyter](https://github.com/filmor/erlang-jupyter) to allow running and installing Jupyter kernels on the Erlang Virtual Machine written in pure Erlang.
+A precompiled version can be downloaded from [the release page](https://github.com/filmor/ierl/releases/latest), download the `ierl` escript.

 Currently, three kernels have been implemented to the point that they support running code, compiling modules, and code completion: